 How is Hodgkin disease staged?

 Hodgkin disease generally starts in the lymph nodes.
 If it spreads, it is usually to another set of nearby lymph nodes.
-It may invade (grow into) nearby organs as well.
+It can invade (grow into) nearby organs as well.
 Rarely, Hodgkin disease will start in an organ other than lymph nodes, such as a lung.
-The current staging system is based on these facts.

 Staging is based on: